 -

-Aloe Vera : This ingredient is known for its soothing and moisturizing properties.
-It can help reduce redness and skin irritation often associated with stress.
+Aloe vera : This ingredient is known for its soothing and moisturizing properties.
+It can help reduce skin redness and irritation often associated with stress.

 Antioxidants (vitamin C, vitamin E) : These ingredients can help protect the skin from the effects of free radicals produced by stress and exposure to polluted environments.